-My family loves finding unique mini-golf courses when we travel.
+My family loves finding unique miniature golf courses when we travel.
 It’s a fun way to spend time as a family and as the years have gone by the kids have improved their skills, and it has become fun for the entire family.

 Timing is Everything